pichuang/pichuang-site/source/_posts/ofdpa-with-onl-cheat-sheet.md

   - `client_drivshell help`
 - Redirect log to other devices (ex: /dev/console)
   - `client_drivshell log f=/dev/console`
+    - You can use command `tty` to find your teletype device name currently.

 ### NOS Information
 - Show Platform Information with ONL